Ubiquiti-App/UCRM-plugins/plugins/notifications/README.md

 - Client (add, archive, ~~delete~~, edit, invite) [html/text]
 - Ticket (add, comment, ~~delete~~, edit, status_change) [html/text]

+#### Localization
+All templates currently support ALL of the supported locales of UCRM.
+Currently, all of the translations have been done by the Google Translations API, but I am hoping to get some reviews by fluent speakers on some of them soon.

+Please let me know if you are interested in assisting with translations.

 #### Customization
 Allow for the customization of both HTML and TEXT templates to suit individual needs.